isabella232/net-two-factor-auth/part4-authenticator-app.md

 ##More ideas to improve the experience
-Send an push to the phone when there is an authentication request from the website Implement functionality to prompt both website and mobile that a wrong token was generated Add Bluetooth low energy support so it will log in automatically when the phone is close to the computer
+- Send an push to the phone when there is an authentication request from the website
+- Implement functionality to prompt both website and mobile that a wrong token was generated
+- Add Bluetooth low energy (BLE) support so it will log in automatically when the phone is close to the computer